isomerpages/govtech-stp/_faq/1-main.md

 #### 14. What COVID-19 tests will I be subject to upon arrival in Singapore?
 Will I be subject to a serology test in Singapore?

-The traveller will undergo a PCR test upon arrival in Singapore.
+The traveller will undergo a PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
 The traveller does not need to undergo a serology test in Singapore in the first instance.
-The cost of the post-arrival PCR test will be announced at a later date.
+The traveller should expect to pay around S$350 (inclusive of GST) for the post-arrival test.

 #### 15. What if I test positive for COVID-19 in Singapore?